-Since becoming a language resource center, the NHLRC has convened three quadrennial International Conferences on Heritage/Community languages and partnered with affiliates to host other conferences as well.
+Since becoming a language resource center, the NHLRC has convened four quadrennial International Conferences on Heritage/Community languages and partnered with affiliates to host other conferences as well.

 The quadrennial International Conferences have provided two-day forums that have brought together heritage language researchers, instructors, and specialists from around the world to discuss issues, relevant to heritage/community language studies as a multi-disciplinary field.